 I am the developer and maintainer of the “bursts” package for the R statistical computing environment.
 This package implements Jon Kleinberg’s burst detection algorithm, which can be used to detect bursts of activity in streams of temporal data.

 I have done a number of experiments with algorithmically generated text.
 The Coleridge Bot is an algorithmic poetry generator that creates nonsense verse in rhymed meter.
 The Depoeticizer alters a text to make it less poetic—that is, more in line with the expectations created by a statistical language model.
+My most recent project in this vein is A Hundred Visions and Revisions, which that uses a neural language model to rewrite poems to be about different topics while maintaining rhyme and meter.

 I have also participated three times in Darius Kazemi’s National Novel Generating Month, which challenges people to write a computer program that produces a 50,000-word novel.
 My 2014 entry, The Story of John, compiles all the sentences mentioning the name “John” in a corpus of American fiction to create a single novel about a character called John.
 For the 2015 competition, I wrote a program called the Synonymizer that replaces every word in a text with a random synonym.
 I used this program to turn Henry James’s novel The Portrait of a Lady into The Portrayal of a Ma’am.
 In 2018, I created a neural network-based AI that attempts to determine what order sentences should appear in; I used it to reconstruct each chapter from Herman Melville’s novel Moby-Dick from its component sentences, producing Mboy-Dcki.